-During the mortgage loan process, an individual or group who is an independent agent for both mortgage loan borrower and lender is a mortgage broker.
-A mortgage broker facilitates things between you and your lender, which can be one of the following: a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
-A mortgage broker can examine your finances to determine which lender is the right fit for you.
-You give your mortgage loan application to your broker, who presents it to several lenders.
+During the mortgage loan process, an individual or group who is an independent agent for the mortgage loan applicant as well as the lender is a mortgage broker.
+Your mortgage broker will stand as coordinator between you and the lending institution; which can be a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
+You partner with a mortgage broker to review your financial situation and find the lender who has the best loan program for you.
+You deliver your application to your broker, who offers it to several lenders.
 Your mortgage broker then assists your work with the lender chosen until closing.
-The broker is given a commission from the borrower upon closing.
+Upon closing, the broker's commission is given by the borrower.

-Lending Institutions (banks, finance companies, and others) employ mortgage bankers to market, and process mortgage loans solely on behalf of that specific institution.
-They may be able to market loans to fit many different situations, but all the loans are programs of the same lender.
+Lending Institutions (banks, finance companies, and others) employ loan officers to market, and process mortgage loans on behalf of that specific institution alone.
+They may have the ability to offer loans to fit many different situations, but all the loans are products from the same lender.

-Searching for a loan?
-We'd be thrilled to discuss our many mortgage solutions!
-Give us a call at
+Searching for a mortgage loan?
+We will be glad to help!
+Call us at

 Got a Question?